andaqu/andaqu.github.io/index.md

 Hello!
 I am a Ph.D. student at the [School of Computing and Information](https://www.sci.pitt.edu/), [University of Pittsburgh](https://pitt.edu/).
 I am grateful to be working under the guidance of [Prof. Yu-Ru Lin](http://www.yurulin.com/) within the [Computational Social Dynamics Lab](https://picsolab.github.io/).

-My research goal is to study how socially-aware natural language processing systems can provide a better understanding of human social behaviour and bridge societal divides within digital spaces.
+My research aims to explore how socially-aware natural language processing systems can improve our understanding of human social behaviour and effectively accommodate diverse individual preferences and needs.
 I am also interested in assessing the ethical integrity of such technologies to ensure their safety and responsible use.

 I have previously graduated with a master’s in AI from Stockholm University, where I worked with a machine learning engineer from Spotify to investigate how podcast comprehension can be improved using topic segmentation and text summarisation methods.
 I was advised by [Prof. Panagiotis Papapetrou](https://papapetrou.blogs.dsv.su.se/) and [Maria Movin](https://www.linkedin.com/in/mariamovin).